Swimming Report 2019 – 20

 Swimming at John Hampden Primary School:

 At John Hampden, Key Stage Two pupils will attend a swimming programme for one term per academic year, regardless of their swimming ability.
 This ensures that all children are given the opportunity to develop and improve their swimming ability during these school years (they work within ability groups alongside three qualified instructors).
 During Terms 5 and 6, pupils from across Years 5 and 6 who haven’t yet achieved their 25m distance swim will attend further swimming lessons.
 At the end of each term, pupils are re-assessed to help us decide whether they need to continue attending swimming sessions in the following term.
 All pupils learn about how to keep themselves and others safe, both in and around water.
 Our instructors deliver specific water safety sessions during the summer term.
-Specialised self-rescue lessons are not covered.

 Assessment of Pupils: